 - RGB - Suitable for PDFs displayed digitally

-- CMYK - Suitable for print-ready PDFs.
+- CMYK - Suitable for print PDFs.

 Flatten PDF